Hezlepinc/lead-ingestor/README.md

-# ⚡ Lead Ingestor (MVP)
+# ⚡ Lead Ingestor (Realtime PowerPlay — Final)

-An always-on Node.js service that ingests leads from multiple sources (scrapers, webhooks, APIs), routes them, notifies the office, and persists them for follow-up.
+An always-on Node.js service that ingests PowerPlay leads in realtime via SignalR, enqueues claim jobs in Mongo, and a Python worker claims them immediately using short-lived ID tokens fetched from a secure token microservice.

 The MVP starts with **Generac PowerPlay** interception and a shared pipeline for notifications and database storage.